Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-4-returned-because-ssl-required-virtual-directory.md

       - Require 128-bit Encryption

-7. Click OK.
+7. Select OK.

 For Windows 2008:

-1. Click **Start**, click **Run**, type Inetmgr, and then click **OK**.
+1. Select **Start**, select **Run**, type Inetmgr, and then select **OK**.

-2. In Internet Information Services (IIS) Manager, expand Computer\_Name , expand Sites, and then click the Web site that you want to remove the SSL feature from.
+2. In Internet Information Services (IIS) Manager, expand Computer\_Name , expand Sites, and then select the Web site that you want to remove the SSL feature from.

-3. In the Middle Window pane, double click on SSL Settings.
+3. In the Middle Window pane, select SSL Settings.

 4. Clear the following checkboxes: